florent37/WearKit/README.md

 Contextual menu
 --------

-You can display a ContextualMenu, accessible by long-click on any page content.
+You can display a ContextualMenu, accessible by a long press on any page content.

 ![alt sample_menu](https://raw.githubusercontent.com/florent37/WearKit/master/wear/src/main/res/drawable/sample_menu.png)